Take action... UK media vs climate scientists

 It has been harder and harder for certain tabloids and other sections of the UK media to push doubt and disinformation about the existence and seriousness of climate change.
 With the last three years each consecutively breaking records for the highest ever global temperatures the 'sceptics' are fighting a losing battle, and they know it.

 But a journalist like the Daily Mail's David Rose is certainly not going to let Trump go unsupported in his war on climate science and clean energy.
-In a recent article, described by one expert as “so wrong it’s hard to know where to start” he launches an attack on one study.
+In a 2017 article, described by one expert as “so wrong it’s hard to know where to start” he launches an attack on one study.
 Rose claims, with breathtaking dishonesty, that this may undermine the entire scientific understanding of global warming, calling this "Climate Gate 2" and asking breathlessly:

 "does this mean that truly dangerous global warming is less imminent, and that politicians’ repeated calls for immediate ‘urgent action’ to curb emissions are exaggerated?"

-This article is only one example of the deliberate misinformation which has made it much easier for those wishing to cut "the green crap" (attrib.
+Deliberate misinformation which has made it much easier for those wishing to cut "the green crap" (attrib.
 D. Cameron) to delay and divert vital policies to cut UK emissions.
 The main culprits are Rupert Murdoch's Times and Sun, Richard Desmond's Express, Lord Rothermere's Daily Mail and the Barclay brothers' Telegraph.
 The editorial policies of just five billionaire newspaper-owners have had a huge impact.
 In the absence of any serious regulation, the only meaningful leverage is through advertising revenue.

 The campaign Advertising Action on Climate Project is calling on those in the business community who already understand the seriousness of the climate threat, and whose massive advertising budgets are the major source of revenue for these climate sceptic media corporations, to use this influence constructively by urgently engaging in dialogue with these media organisations’ editors and owners on the issue.
 The purpose of such a dialogue would be to seek assurances that, as a beginning, all climate crisis coverage would in future be science-based and that an end would be put to the flood of uncontested comment and editorial articles from non-scientific climate-sceptic lobbyists.